mkazuyuki/docs/etc/howto-make-additional-iscsi-datastore.md

 - Open putty and login to iSCSI VMs.

   **on both iSCSI VM**

-  - Make partitions on the vHDD
-    - 1GB for cluster-partition.
-    - Rest of the available space for data-partition.
+  - Make partitions oc the vH-D  - -est of-the-iscsi-ble space for data-partition.
   - Create the mount point for data-partition then format the data-partition. (assuming sdc2 as data-partition here and after)

 	for iscsi01